GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 This document provides some updates and recommendations regarding the handling of these and similar events.
-The first 5 events are copied here and numbered for easier reference, and the following events are newly added for consideration in this document:
+The first 5 events are copied here and numbered for easier reference, and the remaining 4 events are newly added for consideration in this document:

  1. When a gateway pseudo-interface is started (enabled).